 This was the most common regret of all.
 When people realise their life is almost over and look back clearly on it, it’s easy to see how many dreams have gone unfulfilled.

 Most people had not honoured even a half of their dreams and had to die knowing that it was due to choices they had made, or not made.

 From the moment you lose your health, it’s too late.
-Health brings a freedom very few realise, until they no longer have it (which is why we make time to exercise each and every day)
+Health brings a freedom very few realise until they no longer have it (which is why we make time to exercise every day).

 2. I wish I didn’t work so hard